UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

-# 1.3 Finding and Visualizing Data Trend
+# 1.3 Finding and Visualizing Data Trends

 This training module was developed by Dr. Kyle Roell and Dr. Julia E. Rager